jetbrains-academy/Testing-Course/introduction/introduction/what is selenium webdriver/task.md

 What's important here?
-As all browsers work slightly differently, browser developers create their own drivers – programs that allow the Selenium interface manipulate buttons, texts, elements, etc.
+As all browsers work slightly differently, browser developers create their own drivers – programs that allow the Selenium interface to manipulate buttons, texts, elements, etc.

 In this course we will use this set of tools: